rjleveque/amath585w2020/sphinx/python.rst

 - `Matplotlib Gallery <http://matplotlib.org/gallery.html>`_
   (illustrating how to make various types of plots)

+- See also the :ref:`biblio_python` section of the bibliography.

 Many other packages are also useful, e.g.

 - `SymPy <https://www.sympy.org/en/index.html>`_ (Symbolic mathematics)